Root canal therapy is one of the last things we can do to save an abscessed tooth.

-If one of our dentists determines you need a tooth root canal, they will give you local anesthesia so you won’t feel any pain during the procedure.
-To keep the area around the infected tooth dry and clean during root canal treatment, we may place a special rubber sheet around your tooth.
+Next, our dentists will give you a local anesthetic so you won’t feel any pain during the procedure.
+To keep the area around the infected tooth dry and clean, we may place a special rubber sheet around your tooth.

-To remove the infected dental pulp, we’ll need to drill an access hole through the top of your tooth.
+To remove the infected pulp, we will drill an access hole through the top of your tooth.
 Next, we’ll use small files of increasing size to remove the infected pulp.
 Every so often, we may flush out the inside of your tooth with water or sodium hypochlorite.